guneyeroglu/rick-and-morty-app/README.md

 ### THANKS

 This project was developed by [Güney Eroğlu](https://www.linkedin.com/in/guneyeroglu/) for [Kodluyoruz](https://www.kodluyoruz.org/).
-I want to thank the Kodluyoruz Team for giving us this opportunity, our trainer Tolga for sharing his knowledge and experience with us, and the assistant group for their support.
+I want to thank the Kodluyoruz Team for giving us this opportunity, our trainer [Tolga Eğilmezel](https://www.linkedin.com/in/tolgaegilmezel/) for sharing his knowledge and experience with us, and the assistant group for their support.